 “Budge” the cathedral cat

 Leaving the cloisters behind us, our minds are blown away as we enter the main body of the Cathedral.
 Stunning!
 Spectacular!
 Awe inspiring!
-The superlatives keep on coming, and we join other visitors in cricking our necks to admire the soaring ceiling.
+The superlatives keep on coming, and we join other visitors in cricking our necks to admire the soaring roof.
 And yet, as we look around us, we see other visitors focussed on matters that are more grounded: the cat I spotted earlier in the cloisters is now sitting next to the pulpit, and has gathered a bevy of doting admirers.

 Standing close by the cat is a member of Cathedral staff.
 Or maybe a volunteer, I’m not quite sure, but she clearly has an official role in this magnificent place.
 And she wears a slightly weary expression.
 I sense she’d rather be talking to us about the glory of God and the breath-taking building He has inspired.
 But instead she’s filling us in on the life and times of the Cathedral cat.